 Cardio for Flat Abs

 To trim enough belly fat to reveal your developing abs, you'll probably need to cut back on calories.
-But that doesn't mean giving up red meat.
-Lean cuts of pork, lamb, or beef are loaded with protein to help you stay full longer.
+But that doesn't have to mean giving up meat.
+Lean cuts of pork, lamb, and beef are loaded with protein to help you stay full longer.
+Fish, beans, and nuts are also good protein sources.
 A healthy portion is about the size of your fist.

-In a study in the International Journal of Obesity, dieters who ate nonfat yogurt lost almost twice as much belly fat as those who didn't eat yogurt.
+In one study, dieters who ate nonfat yogurt lost almost twice as much belly fat as those who didn't eat yogurt.
 If you find ordinary yogurt isn't a satisfying snack, try the Greek variety -- it’s thicker and has more protein.

 Fat is not off the menu when you’re trying to lose weight.
 You need some fat to help you build muscles.
 Just make sure it’s the right kind.
 Sources of good fats include avocado, nuts, olive oil, and fatty fish, such as salmon.